vgonzenbach/fmri-rep/README.md

-# fMRI-rep: Reproducing an fmri analysis with open-source software tools.
+# fMRI-rep: Reproducing an fMRI analysis with open-source software tools.

 The objective of this project is to develop and showcase a complete fMRI workflow that implements open-source software tools.
 The results of this project will be (1) a set of "tutorial notebooks" that provide detail of the tools implemented in each stage of the workflow (see below),